pricing

 Fact 4: Your Minimum Orders Will Increase with Free Shipping Offers

-Including the $35 USD order minimum requirement with your free delivery guarantee will also encourage customers to try and purchase more.
-To see if a free delivery guarantee will work for your shop you’ll want to calculate what your current average order value currently is.
-To do this, you can download your Etsy Orders CSV file, open in a spreadsheet and then run the average formula function (or alternatively use a system like Craftybase Inventory to generate this tally automatically).
+Including a minimum order requirement with your free delivery guarantee will also encourage customers to try and purchase more.
+To see if a free delivery guarantee will work for your shop, you’ll want to calculate what your current average order value is.
+To do this, you can download your Etsy Orders CSV file, open it in a spreadsheet and run the average formula function — or alternatively use a system like Craftybase Inventory to generate this tally automatically.

-You’ll want to be tracking this metric on at least a monthly basis to see if this strategy will work for your shop.
+Track this metric on at least a monthly basis to see if this strategy is working for your shop.

 Why Understanding Your Production Costs Is Crucial